TLE1709/finalProject/README.md

 Krishna and Rahul have contributed to the project by adding the add task feature to the app.
 Rhea and Dhruvi have contributed to the styling part and error correction.

+To add the task just type and click on + button.
+To remove the task click on the task that you wish to remove.
 This is how the app looks :

 ![sss](https://user-images.githubusercontent.com/97980131/168843539-45e6908b-8ab4-4e1b-8655-647310c48bce.jpeg)